Syrian civil war spillover in Lebanon: Background

 Since the Cedar Revolution in 2005 and the withdrawal of the occupying Syrian forces from the country, the Lebanese political spectrum has been divided between the anti-Syrian government 14 March alliance and the pro-Syrian government 8 March alliance.
 The 14 March alliance, led by the mainly Sunni Muslim Future Movement, which is allied with the Maronite Christian Lebanese Forces Party, has called for Lebanese aid to the Free Syrian Army and taking a stronger stance against the Syrian government.

 This has been rejected by the ruling 8 March alliance, which includes the Shia Hezbollah and allies such as the Maronite Free Patriotic Movement, among others.
 In August, The Jerusalem Post reported that protesters, enraged at Hezbollah's support for Syria's government, burned Hezbollah flags and images of its leader Hassan Nasrallah in several places in Syria.
 Pro-government protestors countered the actions by carrying posters of Nasrallah.
 Hezbollah states they support a process of reforms in Syria and that they are also against U.S. plots to destabilize and interfere in Syria, amid comments by U.S. Secretary of State Hillary Clinton that it should be "abundantly clear to those who support Assad [the] 'regime' [that] its days are numbered."
 It was reported that, "sales of black market weapons in Lebanon have skyrocketed in recent weeks due to demand in Syria."
 In June 2011, clashes in the Lebanese city of Tripoli between members of the Alawite minority, loyal to Syrian President Bashar al-Assad, and members of the Sunni majority left seven people dead.

 Future Movement MP Okab Sakr was long suspected to be involved in aiding the insurgents in the Syrian civil war.
 At first he denied his involvement, but admitted it when Al Akhbar published audio tapes of him making arms deals with Syrian insurgents.
 Sakr later claimed the tapes were edited, and that he only provided Syrians with milk and blankets.

-Sunni extremists from Tripoli have been flocking to Syria to join the terrorist Al-Nusra Front.
+Sunni extremists from Tripoli have been flocking to Syria to join Jabhat al-Nusra.
 Hezbollah fighters have been deployed to protect border towns inhabited by Lebanese Shias from the rebels.

 The Lebanese Army has attempted to disassociate itself from the conflict in Syria, and to prevent clashes within Lebanon.